surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Kings of Convenience :: _Versus_
 - ☆☆☆☆☆ | Kings of Convenience :: _Quiet Is The New Loud_
 - ☆☆☆☆☆ | Kings of Convenience :: _Riot On An Empty Street_
-- ☆☆☆☆☆ | Kings of Convenience :: _Declaration Of Dependence_
 - ☆☆☆☆☆ | Lights :: _The Listening_
 - ☆☆☆☆☆ | Lights :: _Siberia_
 - ☆☆☆☆☆ | Lights :: _Little Machines_